China airlines see profits tumbling, fear euro zone knock-on

 Crude oil prices have fallen more than $20 per barrel in May, but cautious consumer behaviour led to a steady drop in the annual growth rates of air passenger volumes in China, from 15.8 percent in 2010 to 9.2 percent in 2011 and 6.9 percent in April this year, according to official data.

-Air China’s January-March net income plunged 85.7 percent from a year ago to 239.1 million yuan.
+Air China’s January-March net income plunged 85.7 percent from a year ago to 239.1 million yuan ($37.5 million).
 China Southern and China Eastern were down 74.2 percent and 73.7 percent, respectively.

 Passenger volume is projected to be much higher in the second half of 2012 when leisure travel rises in the summer, and a week-long national holiday in October, industry observers say.
 But slumping cargo throughput, which swung to an annual 6.9 percent decline in April, is unlikely to turn positive in the near term.